hibernate/hibernate-search/readme.txt

 queries.
 Hibernate Search is using Apache Lucene(tm) under the cover.

-Hibernate Search Requires Hibernate Core 3.3 and above.
+This version of Hibernate Search requires Hibernate Core 3.5 and above.
-This version runs well with Hibernate Annotations 3.4.x and Hibernate EntityManager 3.4.x

 Instructions
 ------------